The Complex of Hypersurfaces in a Homology Class: Dropping the daggers

-Our proof in the $2$-dimensional case relied on the bigon criterion (Theorem~\ref{thm.bigoncrit}).
-Its obvious generalization to dimensions greater than~$2$ is easily seen to be false, but we have not been able to use counterexamples to give a negative answer to Question~\ref{quest.MillionDollarQuest}.
+Our proof in the $2$-dimensional case relies on the bigon criterion (Theorem~\ref{thm.bigoncrit}), whose straightforward generalization to dimensions greater than~$2$ is easily seen to be false.
+We have however not been able to use counterexamples to give a negative answer to Question~\ref{quest.MillionDollarQuest}.
 If such counterexamples do exist, we expect that answering this question would be a difficult task, since one would presumably need an invariant that distinguishes between codimension-$1$ submanifolds in the same isotopy class.

-The second point in the proof of Theorem~\ref{thm.simplyconn} where we used the fact that $M$~has dimension~$2$ was when applying Proposition~\ref{prop.subdividetriangle} to produce barycentric subdivisions of ghost triangles in~$\tilde \S(M, \phi)$.
-This proposition requires the vertices of the ghost triangle being subdivided to form no triple points, which follows automatically from the transversality assumption in the $2$-dimensional case.

-In higher dimensions, the following proposition allows us to produce a subdivision~$Q'$ of the simplicial complex~$Q$ for which the $2$-dimensional simplices are ghost triangles of~$\tilde \S (M, \phi)$ without triple points.
-We present its proof because, as we will soon explain, it reduces the problem of extending Theorem~\ref{thm.simplyconn} to arbitrary dimensions, to answering Question~\ref{quest.MillionDollarQuest} affirmatively.